-Wilde released the following email update on the Clayton Road Trail Project.
+Wilde released the following information in an email update on the Clayton Road Trail and Resurfacing Project.

-Residents can now check out the city's landscape plans on its website.
+Residents can also check out the city's landscape plans on its website.

 The City of Town and Country has also created a Facebook page to update residents regularly on Clayton Road and trail construction.

 The first phase includes resurfacing on Clayton Road beginning at Highway 141 and going to Oak Springs Lane.
 It also includes the construction of the Clayton Road Trail, a pedestrian walkway, from Longview Farm Park to Oak Springs Lane.

 In addition to daily Facebook updates, Wilde is sending out updates that Town and Country-Manchester Patch is posting for readers.

 For more information, go to the city's website page dedicated to the project.

 Residents can also email Public Works Director Craig Wilde if they would like to receive email updates or have questions.
 Wilde can also be contacted by phone at 314-587-2824.